u20n/s3g/README.md

 ---
 ```

-These `key:value` pairs will be valid variables in templates.
-Prefix and end all variables with `VAR_IND`.
+These `key: value` pairs will be valid variables in templates.
 Key types are entirely arbitrary, but there are reserved keys:

 **Reserved Key Types**
 | Key   | Information                              | Content                  |